Academany/fabzero/w1/intro.md

 * Soft Academy (Upcoming)

 ### Academany methodology
 Academany programs are not a traditional but a **distributed education system** with tutors instead of teachers.
 Students undertake their own research in a 5 months long program.
-Academany educational programs are based on [the nine principles](http://media.mit.edu/about/principles) from Joi Ito (MIT Media Lab).
+Academany educational programs are inspired in line with [the nine principles](http://media.mit.edu/about/principles) from Joi Ito (MIT Media Lab).

 ![](./img/intro/principles.jpeg)

 * No roads, make your own path
+* Move out of your comfort zone and stay there
 * Free your mind (forget what you already know)
 * Be brave, take risks (not physical risks)
 * Stress control.
 Can you handle it?